 Skip to content

 Welcome to the RTC Mentoring Program!
 We are grateful for any time and expertise you are willing to share with RTC women interested in making a career in tech.
-Knowing that our Mentee’s needs and timelines fluctuate throughout the year, we have purposefully designed a flexible program so that Mentor and Mentee can make decisions about timing, length of the relationship, and the structure of meetings that works for them.
-Please read this guide to learn more about the program, the role of Mentors, and basic tips to help ensure a successful relationship.
-If you have any questions, please feel free to contact Jade Barricelli at jbarricelli@rewritingthecode.org.
+Please read this guide to learn more about the program, mentor role, and basic tips to help ensure successful meetings and relationships.

 RTC Mentoring Program Overview